 BA (Hons) Art History focuses on the study of art between 1800 and the present day, framing developments in art practice during this period in terms of their social, cultural, and other contexts.

-In year 1 you will study the history of art during the modern period (1800-1950), by considering general relationships between art and society as well as specific movements and artists.
-You will also consider the meanings of images and objects and contexts for their use and display.
+In year 1 you will study the history of art during the modern period (1800-1950), by considering general relationships between art and society, as well as specific movements and artists.
+You will also consider the meanings of images, objects and contexts for their use and display.

 The unit provides an introduction to approaches to art history and to visual theory through the exploration of art historical and as visual cultural examples.